-In the evening, you can opt to have a relaxing massage or can go to local pubs and clubs to enjoy music and local dishes.
+You can opt to have a relaxing massage or go to local pubs and clubs to enjoy music and local dishes in the evening.
 Thamel is an essence of Nepali art and crafts and handicrafts.
-You could buy Nepali hats, wind chimes, pashmina scarves, Thangka paintings, as souvenirs to take back home.
+You could buy Nepali hats, wind chimes, pashmina scarves, Thangka paintings as souvenirs to take back home.

 Overnight stay at hotel in Kathmandu.

-After the long trek, it is time to say goodbye to the geographically diverse and culturally integrated country of Nepal.
-You will be driven to the Tribhuvan International Airport by our representatives who will bid farewell with a heavy heart.
+After the long trek, it is time to say goodbye to Nepal's geographically diverse and culturally integrated country.
+You will be driven to the Tribhuvan International Airport by our representatives, who will bid farewell with a heavy heart.

 Remember the amazing time you had crossing some of the toughest high passes, reaching the highest lake in the world, and witnessing the tallest mountains standing over 8000m.
 If you want similar treks like Everest Three High pass trek as an alternative, then feel free to get in touch with Third Rock adventures anytime.